admindatahandbook/book/testing/index.md

 Differential privacy is motivated by an ever-growing number of real-world examples of data releases that were thought to be sufficiently protective of privacy but were later shown to carry significant privacy risks.
 Over time, changes in the way information is collected and analyzed, including advances in analytical capabilities, increases in computational power, and the expanding availability of personal data from a wide range of sources, are eroding the effectiveness of traditional SDL techniques.

-For over a century,[^diffpriv3] statistical agencies have recognized the need to protect against uses of data that would threaten privacy, and, for most of this time, the primary focus of formal protections has been to prevent reidentification [for an overview, see @willenborg1996statistical].
-Reidentification attacks gained renewed attention in the privacy research literature in the late 1990s [@sweeney1997weaving] and have become increasingly sophisticated over time, along with other emerging types of attacks that seek to infer characteristics of individuals based on information about them in the data [@NarayananS08; @de_montjoye_unique_2013; @CalandrinoKNFS11].
+For over a century,[^diffpriv3] statistical agencies have recognized the need to protect against uses of data that would threaten privacy, and, for most of this time, the primary focus of formal protections has been to prevent re-identification [for an overview, see @willenborg1996statistical].
+Re-identification attacks gained renewed attention in the privacy research literature in the late 1990s [@sweeney1997weaving] and have become increasingly sophisticated over time, along with other emerging types of attacks that seek to infer characteristics of individuals based on information about them in the data [@NarayananS08; @de_montjoye_unique_2013; @CalandrinoKNFS11].
 In particular, successful attacks on de-identified data have shown that traditional technical measures for privacy protection may be vulnerable to attacks devised after a technique's deployment and use.
 Some de-identification techniques, for example, categorize attributes in the data as (quasi-)identifying (e.g., names, dates of birth, or addresses) or non-identifying (e.g., movie ratings or hospital admission dates).
-Data providers may later discover that attributes initially believed to be non-identifying can in fact be used to reidentify individuals.
-De-identification hence requires a careful analysis---not only of present data sources that could be linked with the de-identified data toward enabling reidentification but also of future data sources and other hard-to-anticipate future sources of auxiliary information that can be used for reidentification.
+Data providers may later discover that attributes initially believed to be non-identifying can in fact be used to re-identify individuals.
+De-identification hence requires a careful analysis---not only of present data sources that could be linked with the de-identified data toward enabling re-identification but also of future data sources and other hard-to-anticipate future sources of auxiliary information that can be used for re-identification.

 Moreover, there are privacy attacks beyond record linkage attacks on de-identified records.
-A recent example illustrating the evolving nature of privacy attacks is the reconstruction and reidentification of the 2010 Decennial Census database.
+A recent example illustrating the evolving nature of privacy attacks is the reconstruction and re-identification of the 2010 Decennial Census database.
 This example demonstrates that even publications of statistical tables transformed using traditional statistical disclosure limitation techniques may be vulnerable to privacy attacks.[^diffpriv4]

 \BeginKnitrBlock{bbox}<div class="bbox">In a paper published in 2018, researchers revealed that the underlying confidential data from the 2010 US Decennial Census could be reconstructed using only the statistical tables published by the US Census Bureau [@GarfinkelAM19].
 Researchers demonstrated a type of attack, called a *database reconstruction attack*, that leveraged the large volumes of data from the published statistical tables in order to narrow down the possible values of individual-level records.
 The researchers were able to reconstruct with perfect accuracy the sex, age, race, ethnicity, and fine-grained geographic location (to the block-level) reported by Census respondents for 46 percent of the US population [@AbowdSimonsPresentation].
 Researchers also showed that, if they slightly relaxed their conditions and allowed age to vary by up to only one year, these five pieces of information could be reconstructed for 71 percent of the population [@AbowdSimonsPresentation].

-Further, the researchers showed that the reconstructed records could be completely *reidentified*.
+Further, the researchers showed that the reconstructed records could be completely *re-identified*.
 They were able to assign personally identifiable information to individual records using commercial databases that were available in 2010 [@AbowdSimonsPresentation].
-They concluded that, with this attack, they could putatively reidentify 138 million people, and they confirmed that these reidentifications were accurate for $52$ million people, or 17 percent of the US population [@AbowdSimonsPresentation].
+They concluded that, with this attack, they could putatively re-identify 138 million people, and they confirmed that these re-identifications were accurate for $52$ million people, or 17 percent of the US population [@AbowdSimonsPresentation].

 These findings are startling.
-In 2012, the last time the Census Bureau performed a simulated reidentification attack on census data sets, the reidentification rate was only 0.0038 percent [@ramachandran2012].
-The test attack using the data published for the 2010 Decennial Census demonstrates that previous risk assessments underestimated the reidentification risk by a factor of at least 4,500 [@ramachandran2012]. </div>\EndKnitrBlock{bbox}
+In 2012, the last time the Census Bureau performed a simulated re-identification attack on census data sets, the re-identification rate was only 0.0038 percent [@ramachandran2012].
+The test attack using the data published for the 2010 Decennial Census demonstrates that previous risk assessments underestimated the re-identification risk by a factor of at least 4,500 [@ramachandran2012]. </div>\EndKnitrBlock{bbox}

 The demonstration of a database reconstruction attack on the statistical tables published by the Census Bureau is just the latest in a long line of attacks illustrating the privacy risks associated with releasing and analyzing large volumes of data about individuals.
 In particular, it is a real-world manifestation of the growing risks from combining and analyzing multiple statistical releases---broadly referred to as risks from *composition* [@GantaKS08; @fluitt2019].
 The modern mathematical understanding recognizes that any research output increases disclosure risk.[^diffpriv5] Although some increases in disclosure risk may be small, they accumulate, potentially to the point of a severe privacy breach.
-Taken together, the outputs may enable an accurate reconstruction of large portions of the data set, as seen in the reconstruction and reidentification of the 2010 Decennial Census database.
+Taken together, the outputs may enable an accurate reconstruction of large portions of the data set, as seen in the reconstruction and re-identification of the 2010 Decennial Census database.

 Producing accurate statistics while protecting privacy and addressing risks from composition is a challenging problem [@DMNS16].
 It is a fundamental law of information that privacy risk grows with the repeated use of data, and this applies to any disclosure limitation technique.
 Traditional SDL techniques---such as suppression, aggregation, and generalization---often reduce accuracy and are vulnerable to privacy loss due to composition.[^diffpriv6] A rigorous analysis of the effect of composition is important for establishing a robust and realistic understanding of how multiple statistical computations affect privacy.